The Curious Case of Xtreme Fight Night

 “This is not the Daniel Zvouloni gift foundation; we’re doing you a favor getting you started,” he said.
 “Basically, he just refused to tell us how much money he collected, how many tickets he sold, how much money he got from sponsors, how much money he made form online sales – how are you going to do business with someone like that?
 It’s a shame because he could have made a lot of money if he’d just been honest.
 It could have been a nice little business.
 He could have made more money than he ever made in his life, he’s a young kid, but he didn’t want to pay back the debts, what it took to get the show started.
 When he went back [to Tootsies] and he told them that he had enough money to do the shows on his own he didn’t realize that they were going to be honest and say, ‘Daniel, that’s not your money.
 You can’t do that.
 You came in here with no money and now you have thousands of dollars.
 We’re not going to just let you come in and take over without paying back your debts.
 That’s not right.’
 And that’s what this came down to.”

 Dr. Hill said he and others involved gave Kay an ultimatum: bring in every penny in earnings and pay back the debts he agreed to repay when he accepted their help.
-Kay (who says that he is still waiting on receipts from Hill detailing what is owed – something Hill himself disputes) declined to do so, holding that what was earned was his to keep.
+Kay (who said that he is still waiting on receipts from Hill detailing what is owed – something Hill himself disputes) declined to do so, holding that what was earned was his to keep.
 Hill claimed that was the last straw.

 “He was not wronged,” said Hill.
 “He was given a great opportunity.
 He is just a foolish young man.
 You have to look at this from our standpoint: why would we do this to him?
 If he was honest, putting on a great show and paying off his debts, why would we switch to someone else?”